 Do hair transplants work?

-Yes, in most cases.
-Hair transplants can work for many types of men with male pattern baldness.
+Hair transplants can work for many men.
 However, the effectiveness of a hair transplant largely depends on:

 Who can have a hair transplant?